config-syncer/docs/docs/setup/install.md

 Config Syncer operator can be installed via a script or as a Helm chart.

+## Get a Free License

+Download a FREE license from [AppsCode License Server](https://appscode.com/issue-license?p=config-syncer).

+> Config Syncer licensing process has been designed to work with CI/CD workflow.
+You can automatically obtain a license from your CI/CD pipeline by following the guide from [here](https://github.com/appscode/offline-license-server#offline-license-server).

+## Install

 <ul class="nav nav-tabs" id="installerTab" role="tablist">
   <li class="nav-item">
     <a class="nav-link active" id="helm3-tab" data-toggle="tab" href="#helm3" role="tab" aria-controls="helm3" aria-selected="true">Helm 3 (Recommended)</a>